xyhtac/postgres_table_recovery/README.md

 By default script runs in diagnostic mode.
 To enable repair functionality, set $write = 1;

-WARNING: During the database recovery precess contents of corrupted fields will be permanently destroyed!!!
+WARNING: During the database recovery process contents of corrupted fields will be permanently destroyed!!!

 ## Prerequisites